-Residencies Collaborations You are working with 1 - 2 creative practitioners for approximately 25 days of engagement.
+Residency Collaboration You are working with 1 - 2 creative practitioners for approximately 25 days of engagement.
 You are working with an organisation You are collaborating with multiple artists You are partnering with another school/s for the duration of the activity

-^{}If your activity is less than 25 days of creative practitioner engagement please contact a Creative Learning project officer to discuss the details of your application.
+^{}If your activity is less than 25 days of creative practitioner engagement please contact a Creative Learning Project Officer to discuss the details of you application.